idaholab/salamander/README.md

 centimeters and meters), and microstructure-scale (i.e., at the scale of microns) multiphysics calculations related to magnetic confinement fusion energy systems.
-These models often include highly coupled systems of equations related to plasma physics, electromagnetics, heat conduction, scalar transport, thermal hydraulics, [!ac](CFD), and thermomechanics, amongst others.
+These models often include highly coupled systems of equations related to plasma physics, electromagnetics, heat conduction, scalar transport, thermal hydraulics, computational fluid dynamics, and thermomechanics, amongst others.
 Interfaces to other MOOSE-based codes, including tritium transport ([TMAP8](https://mooseframework.inl.gov/tmap8)) and neutronics ([Cardinal](https://cardinal.cels.anl.gov/)) are also included to support SALAMANDER simulations.